Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 Soho has long been the heart of London’s LGBTQ+ scene, with the city’s highest concentration of gay bars, drag clubs and other inclusive evening venues.

-Enjoy some casual drinks at the historic Admiral Duncan pub or the Duke of Wellington, then step your night up a notch with cheap cocktails and cheesy hits at famous G-A-Y bar or keep things a little classier with a night on the dancefloor at modern Ku Bar & Club.
+Enjoy some casual drinks at the historic Admiral Duncan pub or the Duke of Wellington, then step your night up a notch with cheap cocktails and cheesy hits at the famous G-A-Y bar or keep things a little classier with a night on the dancefloor at modern Ku Bar & Club.

 Soho is also the epicenter of London’s annual pride celebrations which take place around the West End in June or July each year.
 A great event that shouldn’t be missed no matter what your sexuality!